 It keeps you alert and helps you to react quickly

-Try to snooze at least 7 hours during the night, because this is the amount of night rest what most of the adults require.
+Try to snooze at least 7 hours during the night because this is the amount of night rest what most adults require.
 This amount of sleep will help you keep your health and your productivity.

 “I’ve stopped drinking, but only while I’m asleep.” – George Best

 Create a bedtime routine and try to stick to it as much as possible.
 Try to get up at the same time every morning, and go to bed when you get sleepy.
-It is the best of course to sleep during the night when it is dark outside.
+It is best, of course, to sleep during the night when it is dark outside.

 Improve Your Sleep Today: Make it a Priority

 To pave the way for better slumber, follow these simple yet effective healthy sleep tips.